Chapter 9 - Japan – The Proof

 Japan placed its hopes on a new Prime Minister in 2013 whose name titled the country’s new blueprint for economic recovery.
 “Abenomics” was supposed to inject growth momentum into the economy through a set of market liberalization measures and government stimuli.
 Crucially, Abe also heaved a new governor into the seat of the BOJ.

 Like other central bankers in the US and elsewhere, the new governor threw the rule book of central banking overboard and embarked on a campaign of massive money printing and monetization of government debt.
 Like other central banks, the BOJ’s balance sheet ballooned.
-The BOJ added ever more debt of the Japanese government on its balance sheet … and paying for with newly created reserves.
+The BOJ added ever more debt of the Japanese government on its balance sheet … and paying for it with newly created reserves.
 It even bought Japanese shares in bulk.

 Abe stepped down in September 2020.
 In early 2023 his BOJ governor followed.
 The verdict on Abenomics was dismal.
 It was no cure for the country’s ills.
 Most importantly, births continued their decline, taking all hope for future prosperity with them.
 In 2016, births dropped to below one million, lower than at any time since record keeping began in 1899.
-In 2023, they fell below 760’000.
-In the meantime, the number of 100-year-olds had increased to over 92’000.
+In 2023, they fell below 760,000.
+In the meantime, the number of 100-year-olds had increased to over 92,000.

-The aging in Japan remains on an unstoppable march.
+Aging in Japan remains on an unstoppable march.
 It must be seen as THE gamechanger.
 Of everything.
 Particularly in the sphere of economics and financial markets.

 To recap: Japan’s boom and bust cycle preceded that of the US by a decade.
 The booming 1980s in Japan were mirrored in the 1990s in the US.
 Both countries experienced a lost decade thereafter.
 The time-lagged comparison also applies to the countries’ demographics.
 If lagged by a decade, near identical age structures of the populations of the two countries emerge.